ESDNhub/ESDNDocs/README.md

 [DPLA Submission Pre-Check] (http://repox.metro.org/dpla-submission-precheck/)

 ### Sets for DPLA Harvesting
-ESDN provides DPLA with a list of sets, organized by OAI setSpec, to harvest from our REPOX instance on a bimonthly basis.
+ESDN provides DPLA with a list of sets, organized by OAI setSpec from our REPOX instance, for harvesting on a bimonthly basis.
 The current list of sets ready for harvesting is available in the *sets-for-DPLA-harvesting* folder.